open-mmlab/mmgeneration/docs/inception_stat.md

 We provide two ways to load real data, namely, pass the path of directory that contains real images and pass the dataset config file you want to use.

-### Load from directory
+### Load from Directory

-If you want pass the path of real images, you can use `--imgsdir` arguments as the follow command.
+If you want to pass the path of real images, you can use `--imgsdir` arguments as the follow command.
 ```shell
 python tools/utils/inception_stat.py --imgsdir ${IMGS_PATH} --pklname ${PKLNAME} --size ${SIZE} --flip ${FLIP}
 ```
-Then a pre-defined pipeline would be used to load images in `${IMGS_PATH}`.
+Then a pre-defined pipeline will be used to load images in `${IMGS_PATH}`.
 ```python
 pipeline = [
     dict(type='LoadImageFromFile', key='real_img'),